designgears/Manjaro-SteamOS/Instructions for install.md

 # Note on rogue enemy
-Your touch screen wont work to begin with so go to
+Your touch screen wont work to begin with so....

 # sudo nano /etc/ROGueENEMY/config.cfg